 You’ll recognize micromanagement when somebody will try to take all the decisions for you and question the ones you’ve already taken, systematically.

-This can be due to a lack of trust and / or power abuse.
-Some managers think, since they are “above” you in the hierarchy, they can do everything they want and make everything their own.
+This can be due to a lack of trust.
+Some managers think, since they are “above” you in the hierarchy, that they can do everything they want and make everything their own.
 They want a total control on you and what you’re doing.
 “We have to do that because I said so” will be their mantra.

 It can be more subtle than that: they might listen to you but never take any action.
 They might not let you experimenting with your ideas, too.